Julian Nagelsmann

-Julian Nagelsmann (born 23 July 1987) is a German professional football coach who is currently the manager of the Germany national team.
-He has previously managed TSG Hoffenheim, RB Leipzig and Bayern Munich in the Bundesliga.
+Julian Nagelsmann (born 23 July 1987) is a German professional football coach who was most recently the manager of the Germany national team.
+He previously managed TSG Hoffenheim, RB Leipzig and Bayern Munich in the Bundesliga.
+Appointed Hoffenheim head coach at the age of 28, he became the youngest permanent manager in Bundesliga history and subsequently led the club to its first UEFA Champions League qualification.
+He later guided Leipzig to the semi-finals of the 2019–20 Champions League and won the Bundesliga with Bayern in 2022.